 Prof Jawad Syed, PhD, Academic FCIPD, is co-director of the Global Centre for Equality and Human Rights.

-He is Professor of Organisational Behaviour and Dean of the Suleman Dawood School of Business at Lahore University of Management Sciences.
+He is Professor of Organisational Behaviour at the Suleman Dawood School of Business (Lahore University of Management Sciences).
 His main academic interests include gender, race and diversity in organisations, international human resource management, business ethics, and organisational knowledge.

 Previously, he served as Reader in Organisational Behaviour and Human Resource Management at University of Kent (2007-2014) and Professor of Organisational Behaviour and Diversity Management at University of Huddersfield (2014-2016).